-Standard Criteria No. Description Responsibility MANAGEMENT AND PROGRAM STANDARD 1: 1 PROGRAM MANAGEMENT AND QUALITY ASSURANCE 1-1 Program Management 1-1-1 The program's mission and goals are consistent with the mission of the institution/college and guide all its operations and activities.
-Development and Quality Committee
+Criteria No. Description Responsibility 1-1 Program Management 1-1-1 The program's mission and goals are consistent with the mission of the institution/college and guide all its operations and activities.
+Academic Affairs Committee 1-1-2 The program has a sufficient number of qualified staff members to perform its administrative, professional, and technical tasks with defined functions and powers.
+Academic Affairs Committee 1-1-3 The program provides an organizational climate and a supportive academic environment.
+Academic Affairs Committee

-1-1-2 The program has a sufficient number of qualified staff to perform its administrative, professional, and technical tasks, and they have defined tasks and authorities.
-Department Council 1-1-3 The program provides an organizational climate and a supportive academic environment Department Council 1-1-4 Program management monitors the achievement of its goals, and actions are taken for improvement.
-Development and Quality Committee 1-1-5 The program management applies mechanisms ensuring integrity, fairness, and equality in all its academic and administrative practices, and between the male and female student sections and branches (if any).
-Academic Affairs Committee and Scientific committee 1-1-6 The program builds on the views of professionals and experts in the program specialization, contributing to its evaluation, development, and performance improvement.
-Department Council 1-1-7 The program management provides reliable and publicly disclosed information to the community about the program description, performance, and achievements that suit the needs of the stakeholders.
-Industry & Community Engagement Committee

-1-1-8 The program management is committed to activating the values of scientific integrity, intellectual property rights, rules of ethical practices, and proper conduct in all academic, research, administrative, and service fields and activities.
-Scientific Committee and Academic Affairs Committee 1-1-9 The program management applies the systems, regulations, and procedures the institution/college approves, including grievances, complaints, and disciplinary cases.
-Program and study plan committee 1-2 Program Quality Assurance 1-2-1 The program management implements an effective quality assurance and management system that is consistent with the institution's quality system.
-Development and Quality Committee 1-2-2 The program analyzes the key performance indicators and the evaluation data annually, and results are used in planning, development, and decision-making processes.
-Development and Quality Committee 1-2-3 The program conducts a periodic comprehensive evaluation, prepares improvement plans, and follows up on its implementation.
-Development and Quality Committee 2 TEACHING AND LEARNING DA AN ST 2-1 Learning Outcomes
+1-1-4 The program management monitors the achievement of its goals and actions for improvement.
+Academic Affairs Committee 1-1-5 The program management applies mechanisms ensuring integrity, fairness, and equality in all its academic and administrative practices, as well as between the male and female student sections and branches (if any).
+Development and Quality Committee 1-1-6 The program builds on the views of professionals and experts in the program specialization, contributing to its evaluation, development, and performance improvement.
+Academic Affairs Committee 1-1-7 The program management provides reliable and publicly disclosed information to the community about the program description, performance, and achievements that suit the needs of the stakeholders.
+Industry & Community Engagement Committee 1-1-8 The program management is committed to activating the values of scientific integrity, intellectual property rights, rules of ethical practices, and proper conduct in all academic, research, administrative, and service fields and activities.
+Scientific Committee 1-1-9 The program management applies the systems, regulations, and procedures the institution/college approves, including those related to grievances, complaints, and disciplinary cases.
+Academic Affairs Committee 1-2 Program Quality Assurance 1-2-1 The program management implements an effective quality assurance and management system that is consistent with the institution's quality system.
+Development and Quality Committee 1-2-2 The program analyzes the key performance indicators and the evaluation data annually and its results to be used in planning, development, and decision-making processes.
+Academic Affairs Committee 1-2-3 The program conducts a periodic, comprehensive evaluation, prepares improvement plans, and follows up on its implementation.
+Academic Affairs Committee 2-1 Learning Outcomes